git-sumana/CyberSecurityLearning/InterviewQuestions.md

 12. What is a security control?
 13. What are the different types of security control?
 14. Can you describe the information lifecycle?
 How do you ensure information security at each phase?
+15. What is Information Security Governance?
+16. What are your professional values?
+Why are professional ethics important in the information security field?
+17. Are open-source projects more or less secure than proprietary ones?
+18. Who do you look up to within the field of Information Security?
+Why? ******
+19. Where do you get your security news from?
+20. What’s the difference between symmetric and public-key cryptography?
+21. What kind of network do you have at home?